 Your brain needs regular workouts as you age.
 Try doing crossword puzzles or starting a new hobby, like playing the piano.
 Getting out socially may help as well.
 Even keeping a list of the things you need to do in the day may help you organize your mind when you’re feeling foggy.

-Memory and other cognition issues associated with menopause may improve with time.
+Memory and other cognition issues associated with menopause with time.
 Eat well, get good sleep, exercise, and keep your mind active to help with your symptoms in the meantime.

 If your “brain fog” gets worse, make an appointment with your doctor to rule out other health issues or to ask about hormone treatments for menopause.